Trading With ChatGPT

 Pros Of Using ChatGPT For Trading

-- Gauge investor sentiment by analyzing news outlets, social media and market data
+- ChatGPT could be used to gauge investor sentiment by analyzing news outlets, social media and market data

-- Even the free account can provide useful market insights for traders
+- The free account can provide some useful market insights for traders

-- Analysis of large amounts of information in a short space of time
+- Large amounts of data can be analyzed in a short space of time

-- Using ChatGPT for trading helps remove emotion
+- Using ChatGPT for trading helps to remove emotion

 Cons Of Using ChatGPT For Trading